wikimedia/mediawiki-extensions-PhpTagsSPARQL/lib/SPARQL/doc/Curl.md

 ```

 Send post data to target URL
-return data returned from url or false if error occured
+return data returned from url or false if error occurred